-Students are expected to attend face to face classes and labs, and be on time.
+Students are expected to attend face-to-face classes and labs and be on time.
 Students are also required to participate with other students during class exercises.
-Attendance is based on the student missing no more than 10% out of the semester without a valid excuse.
-After the 10% the instructor may withdraw the student at their discretion.
+Attendance is based on the student missing no more than 10% of the semester without a valid excuse.
+After the 10%, the instructor will withdraw the student from the course.
 Any student thirty or more minutes late will be counted absent.
-Students that leave before class is
+Students that leave before the class is released will be counted absent.